 Industry welcomes reforms

-Following the Treasurer's announcement on Tuesday, ASFA welcomed the sweeping reforms.
+Following the Treasurer’s announcement on Tuesday, the Association of Superannuation Funds of Australia (ASFA) welcomed the sweeping reforms.

 “These reforms represent a step forward in ensuring Australians not only save for retirement but also have access to the tools and products they need to make the most of their super,” the industry body wrote, and especially welcomed the focus on improving consumer education and guidance.

-“Improving consumer education is key to helping Australians make informed decisions about their retirement,” ASFA CEO Mary Delahunty explained.
+“Improving consumer education is key to helping Australians make informed decisions about their retirement,” ASFA CEO Mary Delahunty said.

 “Super funds have shouldered a lot of the responsibility for educating Australians – we welcome an increased effort from the government in this area because it is so important in helping people make good decisions.”